-7 Assessments and Grading
+6 Assessments and Grading

-7.1 Entry Tasks
+6.1 Entry Tasks

 There are a number of tasks you need to complete in order to be able to fully participate in this course.
 To earn 1% of course marks, please complete the entry tasks module on Quercus.
-The deadline for completing the module is Monday, 13-Sept at 3:00 PM.
+The deadline for completing the module is Monday, 12-Sept at 3:00 PM.

-7.2 Quercus Quizzes
+6.2 Quercus Quizzes

-- Purpose Both to make sure that you keep up with the material and to give you practice solving the kinds of problems you will encounter on tests and the exam. - Details I Each quiz of ten quizzes will be 75 minutes or shorter with 12-15 questions.
-A quiz is due on Friday at 7:00 PM2 and available on Quercus at least 36 hours beforehand.
-Once you start you have the complete duration, with the caveat that only answers submitted before 7:00 PM will be counted. - Details II Each question generally has 4 to 25 versions.
-You will be randomly assigned one version of each question. - Details III Collaboration during the availability window, including discussion on any virtual forum, is considered an academic offence.
+Purpose Both to make sure that you keep up with the material and to give you practice solving the kinds of problems you will encounter on tests and the exam.

+Details I Each quiz of ten quizzes will be 75 minutes or less.
+A quiz is due on Thursday at 11:00 PM and available on Quercus by noon the previous day.
+Once you start you have the complete duration, with the caveat that only answers submitted before 11:00 PM will be counted.

+Details II You will randomly receive with 12-15 questions drawn from a larger pool.
+Each question generally has 4 to 100 versions.
+You will be randomly assigned one version of each question drawn for you.

+Details III Collaboration during the availability window, including discussion on any virtual forum, is considered an academic offence.